Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 // #run build_release();
 ```

+For suitable debug / release options, see § 30.8
 To build for production (release), you would do only `#run build_release();`, or use the command-line option `-run build_release()` while doing `jai build_debug_release.jai`

 ## 30.5 Intercepting the compiler message loop